How To Create And Organize Media Lists

 9. To save to an existing list, select it from the list

-10. Select 'ok' to save the list
+10. Select 'OK' to save the list

-The benefit of using contacts from our database over uploading your own is that we update the contacts in our database proactively and upon request from you.
+The benefit of using journalists from our database over uploading your own is that we update the contacts in our database proactively and upon request from you.
 You can learn about how to request an update at the bottom of this article.
 You can also request contacts to be added to our database.

-How to Manage Current Lists
+How to Manage Existing Lists

 If you have many lists (our customers have 12 on average) you can easily sort the set of lists to take relevant actions for your lists, such as updating the list to ensure that it continues to be relevant, rename it, or delete it.